Lili Sumner

-Lilian Sumner Gilbert is a New Zealand fashion model based in New York City.
+Lilian Sumner Gilbert (born 24 June 1994) is a New Zealand fashion model based in New York City.

 Early life

 Sumner grew up between Wellington, Auckland and Napier, New Zealand with six sisters and one brother Her mother is writer Barbara Sumner-Burstyn.
 Her father is New Zealand film editor and Academy Award winner John Gilbert.

 Career

 Sumner started her career in London at age 17.
 She made her official runway debut with Hedi Slimane at Yves Saint Laurent.
 She has walked the runway for Sonia Rykiel, Miu Miu, Kenzo, Haider Ackermann, Lanvin, Vionnet, Marc Jacobs, Kate Spade, Diane von Fürstenberg, and Céline.